 Trust or propensity to trust can be increased by trustee behavior.
 As the trustee nurtures trust, trustor propensity to trust and trust levels in the virtual team can increase.
 As a team member, I can choose to behave in a way that builds or erodes trust.
 The question then becomes, "How do I raise levels of team trust?"

 Trustee attributes related to trust are benevolence, integrity, and benevolence.
 Benevolence is the trustor's perception that team members will do more to promote the common good than promote themselves.
 Integrity describes the trustor's perception that the trustee's action and behavior will be dependable.
 Ability is the trustor's perception that the trustee has the skills to be competent.

 How then would a virtual team leader or member increase trust levels in their remote employees, simply by intentionally increasing perceptions of benevolence, integrity, and ability?
 Ask yourself some of these questions:

 Trust is a prerequisite for any successful team.
 The requisite technology for virtual teams works against individual's utilization of common means of social control experience to support trust.
 A clearer understanding of trust and the intentional use of a simple trust model can be used as a frame to increase levels of virtual team trust.
-As a result you can build trust within virtual teams.
+As a

 Mayer, R. C., Davis, J. H., Schoorman, F. D. (1995).
 An integrative model of organizational trust.
 Academy of Management Review, 20(2), 28-32.